 Step #6: Prepare a Content Creation Plan

-Relatively fewer articles talk about a content creation plan, but great content marketing is impossible unless you’re creating awesome content.
-Your content map will provide the guidelines for your content mix, including the posts you need written, the photos and videos you need produced, the updates you need posted, and so on.
-In all probability, you’re going to need a professional writer, a graphic designer, a photographer/video-maker, a social media manager, and of course, the necessary gadgets, props or locations for creating what you need.
+Relatively fewer articles talk about a content creation and promotion plan, but great content marketing is impossible unless you’re creating awesome content.
+Your content map will provide the guidelines for your content mix, including the posts you need writing, the photos and videos you need producing, the updates you need posting, and so on.
+In all probability, you’re going to need a professional writer, a graphic designer, a photographer/videomaker, a social media manager, and of course, the necessary gadgets, props or locations for creating what you need.
 Entrepreneurs and micro-business managers can always play some of these roles themselves and still manage to drive impressive results.
 I recently wrote an article about visual content, you might find this handy to help with the imagery of this step.

 Step #7: Prepare a Content Marketing Budget